The Isle of Skye’s famous Kilt Rock

 It was a great day out, with stops at the island’s most jaw-dropping vistas and wonders, including the Fairy Pools, the Fairy Glen (more of those pesky highland sprites) and a curious rock formation known as the Old Man of Storr.
 The weather was hit and miss throughout the day – sometimes we traveled in the clouds, at other times we moved in sunshine.

 And what I discovered from this was that Scotland is resplendent when the sun is shining… and yet I actually prefer the overcast skies and fog.
 To me, the highlands are at their most beautiful when they are shrouded in that timeless mist.

-It was a cozy, mirth-filled day trekking around Skye in our cozy van, and by the end of it, Danielle and I had made a fun new group of friends.
+It was a captivating, mirth-filled day trekking around Skye in our cozy van, and by the end of it, Danielle and I had made some new friends.
 At the conclusion of the tour, she suggested to the group that we all go for drinks.
-Happily, most of our group joined us to try some of the famous area whiskys (that would be the Scottish spelling).
+Happily, most of them joined us to try some of the famous area whiskys (that would be the Scottish spelling).
 With help from a few knowledgeable locals we mingled with at the bar, we sampled some of the interesting, “peaty” whiskys which are a specialty of the highlands.
 It was the perfect, most picturesque ending to our wondrous day.